boston-library/blacklight_iiif_search/README.md

 Inspiration for this code was drawn from Stanford University Digital Library's [content_search](https://github.com/sul-dlss/content_search) and NCSU Libraries' [ocracoke](https://github.com/NCSU-Libraries/ocracoke).

-Special thanks to [Chris Beer](https://github.com/cbeer) for the use of the `solr-tokenizing_suggester-7.x.jar` library.
+Special thanks to [Chris Beer](https://github.com/cbeer) and [Stanford University Digital Library](https://github.com/sul-dlss) for the use of the `tokenizing-suggest-v1.0.1.jar` library.